justpy-org/justpy/docs/tutorial/html_components.md

 # HTML Components

 JustPY supports components corresponding to HTML and SVG tags.
 The name of the component is the same as the name of the HTML tag with the first letter capitalized.
 For example, we already saw the `Div` and `P` components that correspond to the the `div` and `p` HTML tags.
 JustPy supports all tags that put elements on the page and are not deprecated in HTML 5.

-Here is a simple example with three HTML components.
+## Simple example with three HTML components

 ```python
 import justpy as jp